NKKhosa/group_14_project/README.md

 ### Feature Engineering
 During exploratory analysis a relationship between the Outstanding Debt and Annual Income columns was shown to indicate credit score quality on some level.
-A new column was created and added to the DataFrame by dividing the Outstanding_Debt column by the Annual_Income column.
+A new column was created and added to the DataFrame by dividing the Outstanding_Debt column by the Annual_Income column and setting this ratio as the value.

 ### Feature Selection
-Only the identification columns were left out of feature selection as they do not provide any analytical power.
+The identification columns were left out of feature selection as they do not provide any analytical power.

-The target column was Credit_Score.
+#### Input Features
+- Month
+- Age
+- Occupation
+- Annual_Income
+- Monthly_InHand_Salary
+- Num_Bank_Accounts
+- Num_Credit_Card
+- Interest_Rate
+- Num_Loan
+- Delay_from_due_date
+- Num_of_Delayed_Payment
+- Changed_Credit_Limit
+- Num_Credit_Inquiries
+- Credit_Mix
+- Outstanding_Debt
+- Credit_Utilization_Ratio
+- Credit_History_Age
+- Payment_of_Min_Amount
+- Total_EMI_per_month
+- Amount_invested_monthly
+- Payment_Behaviour
+- Monthly_Balance

+* The Type_of_Loan column was removed because the majority of its values were 'No Data' or 'Not Specified' and 'Other'.
+It was decided that this column was not informative.

+#### Output
+- Credit_Score

 ### Training and Testing
 Prior to scaling, the data was split into features and target, then train_test_split was used from the sklearn library to split the features and target into a training and testing set, which was stratified.